jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

 There is one optional setting:

-- The new version in form *X.YpostZ* - if not provided, the post number will be bumped.
+- The new version in form *X.Y.postZ* - if not provided, the post number will be bumped.

 .. image:: prep_language_packs.png